 But that’s not all!
 Indeed, there is another good point related to the privacy method described above.
 For example, connecting to an IP address from any country means that you can unblock all the geo-restricted content from the country you connect to.
 Imagine that you want to watch American Netflix from your home in Leeds.
 Without a VPN, the thought of doing so is virtually impossible.
 But with a VPN however, you can quickly connect to an American server and easily access US Netflix!
 American shows from the comfort of your own home with just a few clicks of a button, simple and easy

 And it is the same thing the other way round.
-If you are on a trip in China, with a VPN you can watch UK Netflix from abroad or watch the BBC iPlayer.
+If you are on a trip to China, with a VPN you can watch UK Netflix from abroad or watch the BBC iPlayer.
 Furthermore, you can unblock content and get access to censored websites like Facebook or Twitter.
 So, really, no matter how you look at it and no matter how you intend on using it, you can see how beneficial it would be to your online activity by having a vpn client.
 With all that being said, it should pretty much answer the question – what is VPN client and what is VPN program

 To summarize, with a VPN you can protect your data and privacy and access websites and content that are usually restricted.
 Exercise that freedom!

 VPN Service what is it: the protocols

 Several protocols are available today.
 The most common ones are:

 - PPTP: one of the first protocols (approximately since Windows 95)

 - L2TP/IPsec: one of the most secure protocols with a tunnel

 - OpenVPN SSL: the most flexible and popular open source protocol